 I've been doing this for twenty-five years, and I continue to see people being charged with sexual battery.
-Often it's in the most innocuous way — whether it be at a sporting event and somebody touches another person — people real drunk at restaurants or fast-food locations touching women inappropriately — the next thing you know, they're charged with a sex crime.
+Often, it's in the most innocuous way — whether it be at a sporting event and somebody touches another person — people really drunk at restaurants or fast-food locations touching women inappropriately — the next thing you know, they're charged with a sex crime.

 When you're looking at registering as a sex offender and going on Megan's website where other people can see that having to go to local law enforcement on your birthday every year, so, if you're charged with one of these sex crimes, I've often seen that the police blow things out of proportion.